Dr Linda Pearce

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-Advocacy of inclusive human environments during design, simulation, planning and occupation
+- Advocacy of inclusive human environments during design, simulation, planning and occupation, for both individuals and communities

-I research pragmatically to provide useful answers to complex problems.
-My research toolbox uses methods from STEM, STEM-D and HASS, including:
+I research pragmatically and my research toolbox uses methods from STEM and HASS, including:

-I lecture in the Bachelor of Interior Architecture Program where I teach research, communication, creativity, construction and human factors, to future interior designers.
+I lecture in the Bachelor of Interior Architecture (Honours) Program where I teach research, communication, creativity, construction, and human factors, to future interior designers.

 In addition to being an architect, I originally trained in electrical and electronic engineering and have worked as a telecommunications systems engineer, which provides an innate systems worldview.
 I also have business leadership, management and consultancy experience.
 This wide background informs my inter-disciplinary approach to researching and teaching.